niaid/dsb/README.md

-This package was developed at [John Tsang’s Lab](https://www.niaid.nih.gov/research/john-tsang-phd) by Matt Mulè and Andrew Martins.
+This package was developed at [John Tsang’s Lab](https://www.niaid.nih.gov/research/john-tsang-phd) by Matt Mulè and Andrew Martins and John Tsang.
 The package implements our normalization and denoising method for CITEseq data.
 Technical discussion of how the method works can be found in [the biorxiv preprint](https://biorxiv.org) We utilized the dsb package to normalize CITEseq data reported in this paper